Carindale Library Makerspace

 Are there age requirements to use the makerspace equipment?

-Initially the makerspace inductions will be open to adults aged 18 years and older.
+The makerspace is open to adults and young people aged 12 years and older.

 Is there a cost to use the makerspace?